 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Neck pain may signal a shoulder problem, and shoulder pain may signal a neck problem.
-Symptoms can overlap, too.
-Learn how experts tell the difference, and steps you can take to feel better.
+An expert explains how to tell the difference.